Ron Powers

 Ron Powers (born November 18, 1941) is an American journalist, novelist, and non-fiction writer.
 His works include No One Cares About Crazy People: My Family and the Heartbreak of Mental Illness in America; White Town Drowsing: Journeys to Hannibal; Dangerous Water: A Biography of the Boy Who Became Mark Twain, and Mark Twain: A Life, a finalist for the National Book Critics Circle Award.
-With James Bradley, he co-wrote the 2000 #1 New York Times Bestseller Flags of Our Fathers.
+With James Bradley, Powers co-wrote the 2000 number-one New York Times Bestseller Flags of Our Fathers.
 The book won the Colby Award the following year.
-It was made into a movie in 2006, produced by Steven Spielberg and directed by Clint Eastwood.
-With Ted Kennedy, he co-wrote his memoir, True Compass in 2009.
+It was made into a film in 2006, produced by Steven Spielberg and directed by Clint Eastwood.
+Powers co-wrote with Ted Kennedy his memoir, True Compass in 2009.

 No One Cares About Crazy People was a finalist for the PEN/E. O. Wilson Literary Science Writing Award.
 The Washington Post named it a Notable Book of the Year, and People named it a Top Ten Book of the Year.

-As TV and radio columnist for Chicago Sun-Times, Powers won the Pulitzer Prize for Criticism in 1973 for his critical writing about television during 1972.
+As TV and radio columnist for the Chicago Sun-Times, Powers won the Pulitzer Prize for Criticism in 1973 for his critical writing about television during 1972.
 He was the first television critic to win the Pulitzer Prize.

 In 1985, Powers won an Emmy Award for his work on CBS News Sunday Morning.
 In 1993 he completed a biography of Muppets creator Jim Henson that was scheduled to be published in October 1994, but after objections from the Henson family Random House declined to release it.

-Personal/influence
+Personal life

-Powers was born in 1941 in Hannibal, Missouri—Mark Twain's hometown.
+Powers was born in 1941 in Hannibal, Missouri, the hometown of Mark Twain.
 Hannibal was influential in much of Powers' writing—as the subject of his book White Town Drowsing, as the location of the two true-life murders that are the subject of Tom and Huck Don't Live Here Anymore, and as the home of Mark Twain.
 Powers has said that his fascination with Twain— the subject of two of his books—began in childhood: